devspace-sh/devspace/docs/pages/images/internal-registry.md

 title: Use dscr.io
 ---

-To make it easier for you to get started with Kubernetes, DevSpace.cloud provides a private Docker registry for you.
+To make it easier for you to get started with Kubernetes, DevSpace Cloud provides a private Docker registry for you.
 This registry is called DevSpace Container Registry (dscr.io) and allows you to push and pull images to private repositories.

 > Images in dscr.io have the following format: **dscr.io/[USERNAME]/[IMAGE_NAME]:[TAG]**

 ## Login to dscr.io
-The authentication credentials for dscr.io are automatically generated and fully managed by DevSpace.cli.
-That means DevSpace.cli will automatically retrieve and securely store your credentials when you login to DevSpace.cloud via:
+The authentication credentials for dscr.io are automatically generated and fully managed by DevSpace CLI.
+That means DevSpace CLI will automatically retrieve and securely store your credentials when you login to DevSpace Cloud via:
 ```bash
 devspace login
 ```